 DESCRIPTION:

 Many applications have more complex storage needs.
 One such need is the ability to store data using a relational database such as Azure SQL Database.
 Azure SQL Database is based on the popular SQL Server Database Engine.
 It offers many of the capabilities you would expect from a database such as advanced query processing and high-performance capabilities.

+We will start by learning the basics of relational database programming by creating our first database.
+We will then access that database using an object relational mapper known as Entity Framework Core (aka EF Core).
+EF Core allows a type-safe way for us to access data stored in databases such as Azure SQL Database.

 Level: Intermediate